lupyuen/bl602_expander/README.md

 # Check Reused GPIOs

 Tracking all 23 GPIOs used by PineDio Stack BL604 can get challenging...
 We might reuse GPIOs by mistake!
-Our NuttX GPIO Expander shall validate the GPIOs at startup.
+Our BL602 GPIO Expander shall validate the GPIOs at startup.

 Here are the GPIOs currently defined for PineDio Stack...